 Practice & Projects · OrevateAI

-✓ Verified 15 min read Practice & Projects
+✓ Verified 12 min read Practice & Projects

-Blackberry Founders: The Untold Story
+BlackBerry Founders: The Untold Story (2026 Update)

 Who are the BlackBerry founders?
 Mike Lazaridis and Jim Balsillie built Research In Motion (RIM) into a global powerhouse.
 Their story is a masterclass in innovation, ambition, and the challenges of staying ahead in the tech world.

-Blackberry Founders: The Untold Story
+BlackBerry Founders: The Untold Story (2026 Update)

-Blackberry Founders: The Untold Story
+BlackBerry Founders: The Untold Story

 Important: While BlackBerry’s dominance waned with the advent of the iPhone and Android, understanding its origins and the strategies of its founders remains vital for anyone interested in tech history, innovation, or business leadership.